zanderfilet/zanderfilet.github.io/_projects/5_project.md

 ##### 0.1: Calibrating Your Camera

 I calibrated my camera using ArUco markers, capturing 37 images from different angles.
-For each image, I collected the marker's 4x4 corner The `calibrateCamera` function in OpenCV helped compute the camera intrinsics and distortion coefficients, which would be useful for my own object dataset curation later.
+For each image, I collected the marker's 4x4 corner.
+The `calibrateCamera` function in OpenCV helped compute the camera intrinsics and distortion coefficients, which would be useful for my own object dataset curation later.

 Below are some sample images.